dpsciarrino/backtester/README.md

 The ```current_data``` parameter represents the current row of pricing data during the iteration of the backtest.

 The ```lookback_data``` parameter represents the current row, along with the previous ```lookback``` rows of pricing data and is served as a Dataframe object.
 The integer ```lookback``` setting can be set during the Strategy initialization (in the ```init``` function) using ```self.lookback = ... ```.

+The lookback feature is put in place because sometimes you have strategies that require historical pricing information.
+This is provided as a mechanism you can use to access past data during the backtest iteration.

 ## Backtesting